Welcome!

 What's Next?

 The Streetscape Design Concepts and Survey will remain available on this website for feedback until Friday, January 16, 2026.
+These activities have now been closed, and input is being tabulated and summarized for next steps in the project.

 A second public meeting will be held in Summer 2026 where our design team will share a summary of the community input and survey results, preliminary cost estimates, and the recommended streetscape design options that are being incorporated into the construction plans.